Network community detection via neural embeddings: Methods

 \subsection{Detectability limit of DeepWalk}

 We expand our argument to include DeepWalk~\cite{perozziDeepWalkOnlineLearning2014}.
 Similar to node2vec, DeepWalk also trains word2vec but with a different objective function.
-Furthermore, DeepWalk is equivalent to a matrix factorization if the embedding dimension is sufficiently large and the window size $T$ is greater than the network's diameter~\cite{qiuNetworkEmbeddingMatrix2018,kojakuResidual2VecDebiasingGraph2021}.
+Previous studies have demonstrated that DeepWalk is a matrix factorization method~\cite{qiuNetworkEmbeddingMatrix2018,kojakuResidual2VecDebiasingGraph2021}.
+However, it remains unclear about the spectral properties of the matrix to be factorized.
+Furthermore, deriving the spectral properties of the matrix is challenging due to the element-wise logarithm involved in the matrix to be factorized.
 More specifically, DeepWalk generates an embedding by factorizing a matrix with entries~\cite{kojakuResidual2VecDebiasingGraph2021}:

 in the limit of $C\rightarrow n$ with $T$ being greater than the network diameter.
-When the random walker is in the stationary state at time $t$ and makes sufficiently many steps $(\tau \gg 1)$, we have
+The element-wise logarithm in Eq.~\eqref{eq:deepwalk_R} makes it challenging to derive the spectral properties of $\mat{R}^\text{DW} _{ij}$.
+Here, we employ a linear approximation by assuming that $T$ is sufficiently large.
+When $T$ is large, the random walker reaches the stationary state, which is independent of where the walker starts from~\cite{masudaRandomWalksDiffusion2017}.
+Thus, we have

 In particular, if the degree distribution is Poisson and the average degree is sufficiently large,

 which is true for the PPM.
 By substituting \eqref{eq:stationary_prob_deepwalk} into \eqref{eq:pij_deepwalk}, we obtain